jarviscanada/jarvis_data_eng_AmanVirani/core_java/twitter/README.md

 ## UML diagram
 ![diagram](./assets/UMLDiagram.png)
 ## Project Component in details
-- App/main: Twitter app was designed with the MVC architecture, which uses the main() function to call the controller with passed arguments and execute the run() method to run the app.
+- **App/main:** Twitter app was designed with the MVC architecture, which uses the main() function to call the controller with passed arguments and execute the run() method to run the app.

-- Controller: This layer works with the CLI app and parses the user input given by the main.
+- **Controller:** This layer works with the CLI app and parses the user input given by the main.
 Then the controller layer calls the service layer and returns results.

-- Service:The service layer controls the business logic of the app and calls the DAO layer to access the underlying Twitter REST API storage in the app.
+- **Service:** The service layer controls the business logic of the app and calls the DAO layer to access the underlying Twitter REST API storage in the app.

-- Data Access Object (DAO): The DAO layer interacts with the models of the Twitter app that were implemented with POJOs.
+- **Data Access Object (DAO):** The DAO layer interacts with the models of the Twitter app that were implemented with POJOs.
 The DAO can post, save, and delete tweets.
 ## Models
 - The twitter app model consists of 3 object models: